harry7557558/spirulae/implicit3-rt/help.md

 <p><hr/></p>

-<p>For maximum compatibility, use a desktop device with a dedicated graphics card.
-If the demo does not work for you, you can check the <a href="https://spirulae.github.io/gallery" target="_blank">gallery</a> for some results of this demo.</p>
+<p>For best experience, a desktop device with a dedicated graphics card is recommended.
+If the demo does not work for you, you can check the <a href="https://spirulae.github.io/gallery" target="_blank">gallery</a> for some existing results.</p>